owenutley/git-Practice/README.md

 # git-Practice

-This Repo was used to learn git from: Owen
+This Repo was used to learn git from Amigoscode